-- clients, we realise that 'talking about' SF in a professional way may not seem simple.
-It is helpful for an SF professional to be able to talk about the difference between an interactional stance as described above and other approaches in a respectful and professional way. - We would expect to see some reference to Insoo Kim Berg, Steve de Shazer, the Milwaukee group and others (where appropriate), and possibly wider environment/ history e.g. Milton Erickson or MRI.
+• We would expect to see some reference to Insoo Kim Berg, Steve de Shazer, the Milwaukee group and others (where appropriate), and possibly wider environment / history - e.g. Milton Erickson, MRI.
 If any roots are honoured, these should be included.
 Claims that what is being done was created or is 'owned' by any individual are therefore clear signs that what is being done cannot be SF in our terms.

-This version of the Clues is described as '1.2'.
+This version of the Clues is described as '1.0'.
 We intend that these Clues should evolve and change with experience and with future developments, hence the version and release number.
 We welcome observations, comments, proposals and adjustments to be included in the next version.